wix-incubator/kafka-connect-s3/README.md

 If you don't care about seeking to specific offsets efficiently then ignore the index files and just use the *.gz as if it's a plain old gzip file.

+Note file name format is: `<topic name>-<zero-padded partition>-<zero-padded offset of first record>.*`.
+That implies that if you exceed 10k partitions in a topic or a trillion message in a single partition, the files will no longer sort naturally.
+In practice that is probably not a big deal anyway since we prefix with upload date too to make listing recent files easier.
+Making padding length configurable is an option.
+It's mostly makes things simpler to eyeball with low numbers where powers of ten change fast anyway.

 If you want to have somewhat efficient seeking to particular offset though, you can do it like this:
  - List bucket contents and locate the chunk that the offset is in
  - Download the `*.index.json` file for that chunk, it looks something like this (note these are artificially small chunks):